djeZo888/Voron0/InsulatedBed/README.md

 # Insulated bed

 If you are struggling with 60W heater, you might want to try to insulate your bed.
 Some people say this is not a good idea, because it limits your ability to reach high chamber temperature.
 That may be true, but you can always play fan tricks and resolve this issue.
 If you have AUX fan or Nevermore, turn it on while heating the bed.
-If you do not have AUX fan or Nevermore, position your printhead right about the bed in the middle and turn part cooling fan to max while heating the bed.
+If you do not have AUX fan or Nevermore, position your printhead right above the bed in the middle and turn part cooling fan to max while heating the bed.

 Things you will need:
 - Self-adhesive insulation foam; I suggest 4mm thick, as 10mm may be a bit too much and hard to assemble; get large one - you can cut it in pieces as you like [AliExpress](https://www.aliexpress.com/item/1005002988006154.html)